Fix error when replacing a failed disk

 4. Trying the same thing a second time - gives a warning that there is a corrupt GPT table, check "force" option, working.
 See last screenshot for the action taken.

-#2 Updated by Patrick M. Hausen about 3 years ago
+#2 Updated by Patrick M. Hausen over 3 years ago

 Some more info: